mudetroit/preentations/Sunrise to Sunset: A day in tech with mental illness.md

 - Other

 ## Description
 - Wake up, and contemplate getting out of bed for 15 minutes.
-Not because you are tired.
+Not because you are tired
-- Combat thoughts of self harm on your drive to work
+- Combat thoughts of self-harm on your drive to work
-- Start shaking on the walk from where you parked to your office; because, you are terrified this is the day you will be fired
+- Start shaking on the walk from where you parked to your office; you are terrified this is the day you will be fired

 You haven't even made it to work yet.